 Jonas Poher Rasmussen, 2020

-The animated documentary is the true story about a man's need to confront his past in order to truly have a future.
+An animated documentary telling the true story about a man’s need to confront his past in order to truly have a future.
 Amin arrived as an unaccompanied minor in Denmark from Afghanistan.
 Today, at 36, he is a successful academic and is getting married to his long-time boyfriend.

 The Food Club